 The kit came with screws for attaching one bracket to the barn, and drywall anchors for attaching the other bracket to a sheetrock wall.
 It even included a little bubble level to make sure everything hangs straight.

 This isn't quite a beginner project, but it's a great way to hone your joinery skills.
-If you're ready to tackle this knick knack shelf project, check out the drawings by clicking on the link below.
+If you're ready to tackle this knick knack shelf project, check out the drawings by clicking here.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.